 Howard University offers many opportunities for students to engage in stimulating dialogues with faculty and each other.
 Your classroom learning can be amplified through participating in activities that engage you in critical thinking and the opportunity to expand beyond our instruction.
-We hope that you will be active not only in problem identification, but also in problem-solving.
-Whether you are in our flagship on-campus program or in the MSW online program, please know that we are committed to your success.
+Whether you are in our flagship oncampus program or in the MSW starship online program, please know that we are committed to your success.
 We are simultaneously committed to producing the best practitioners to serve the many needs in our communities and society.